Why are possum fur blankets & throws so expensive?

 Possum trappers need to tramp into the bush and sometimes make camp, then spend a week or two setting traps, go back every day walking up and down mountains and valleys to check the traps and collect the skins.

-When they have enough, they tramp out of the bush again or meet the helicopter.
-The skins need to be preserved with salt or dried and stored until they have enough.
+When they have enough pelts, they tramp out of the bush again or meet the helicopter.
+The skins need to be preserved with salt or dried and stored until they have enough to sell.

 This process will go on for months before the trappers have enough to sell to the fur agents.